Pinpoint tests of suspension

 Go to G2

-- Rock each front wheel by grasping it from above and below, alternately pushing the wheel in and out.
+- Rock each front wheel by grasping it from above and below, pushing the wheel in and out alternately.
 Feel for excessive slack in the bearings.

-- Rotate each front wheel by hand, watching for uneven travel.
+- Rotate each front wheel by hand, observing the unevenness of the ride.

-• Is there slack in the bearings or uneven running?
+• Is there any slack in the bearings or uneven running?

 Yes